allegro/blog/_posts/2022-08-30-example-of-modularization-in-allegro-pay-android-application.md

 ### Background

 People who use Allegro Pay know how many functionalities it has, those who don’t use it yet will know after reading this article.
-It was all in 3 modules.
-At the time of writing this article the Allegro application for the Android platform currently consists of over 120 modules, 9 of which are maintained by Allegro Pay Team.
-In this quarter, we focused on separating several domains (features) from the main Allegro Pay module into separate, smaller and specialized modules.
+It started from 3 modules.
+At the time of writing this article the Allegro application for the Android platform consists of over 120 modules, 9 of which are maintained by Allegro Pay Team.
+In this quarter, we focused on extracting several domains (features) from the main Allegro Pay module into separate, smaller and specialized modules.

 ## What made us start the modularization process?